Conforming nanoparticle sheets to surfaces with Gaussian curvature: Energy scaling

-In the following, consider an annulus of nanoparticle sheet with radial width $\delta r$ that has been conformed onto a PS sphere of diameter $D$ to sit at polar angle $\theta$.
-Such annulus has an area $ \pi D \sin \theta \delta r$.
-Conforming this annulus to the sphere requires an areal bending energy density $\mathcal{E}_b \sim B/D^2$, where $B$ is the sheet's 2D bending modulus, so that the total bending energy in the annulus becomes $E_b \sim (B/D) \sin \theta \delta r$ (here we are neglecting corrections of order $\mathcal{O}(\theta^2)$, see Supplementary Information).
-Thus, the cost of bending decreases as $D$ grows.
-This contrasts with the fixed areal energy density $\mathcal{E}_\gamma$ relieved by adhering to the PS sphere.
-For the annulus, this translates into a total cost of \textit{not} adhering to the substrate, $E_\gamma \sim D \sin \theta \delta r$, that increases linearly with $D$.
+First, conformation of the annulus requires areal bending energy density $\mathcal{E}_\textrm{b} \sim B/D^2$, where $B$ is the sheet's 2D bending modulus.
+The total bending energy in the annulus then becomes $E_\textrm{b} \sim (B/D) \delta r \sin \theta $.
+Here we are neglecting small corrections to this approximation of order $\mathcal{O}(\theta^2)$ (see Supplementary Information).
+Thus, the cost of bending decreases as $D$ grows, as shown by the downward dashed line in the left portion of~\Fig{fig_energy_scaling}b.

+Second, the sheet must also stretch to conform to a sphere.
 The total stretching energy, $E_s$, stored in the annulus is proportional to its surface area and the stretching energy density.
-This stretching energy density, $\mathcal{E}_s$, is a quartic function of polar angle on the sphere, $\mathcal{E}_s \sim \theta^4$.
-Therefore, the cost of stretching also increases linearly with $D$, but the magnitude depends sensitively on the polar angle: $E_s \sim D \sin \theta \delta r \, \theta^4$.
+This stretching energy density, $\mathcal{E}_s$, is a quartic function of polar angle on the sphere, $\mathcal{E}_s \sim Y \theta^4$, as shown in the Supplementary Information.
+Therefore, the cost of stretching increases linearly with $D$, but the magnitude depends sensitively on the polar angle: $E_s \sim Y D \delta r \, \theta^4 \sin \theta$.
+While~\Fig{fig_energy_scaling}b omits linear and sublinear dependence on $\theta$ for clarity, this strong dependence of $E_s$ on polar angle is shown by the rising dashed lines.
+The changing colors (blue, gray, orange) denotes that, for a given sphere size $D$, the stretching energy in an annulus grows rapidly with polar angle.